On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Homotopy fixed points, homotopy orbits and the Tate spectrum of

 By smashing this sequence with $\hm$ and taking $\pi^Q_0(-)$ we obtain the following commutative diagram:

 By Proposition \ref{prop coefficients of hfp and ho} this diagram is isomorphic to the following:

 The left diagonal arrow is the canonical projection.
 Thus the map $f_0\colon\ho{\hm}{0}\to\hm^Q_0$ is the map induced by the transfer on $V_Q$.
 Note that by the properties of Mackey functors $\trm$ always factors via $V_Q$.
-We obtain the second assertion by using the dual argument. \end{proof} \begin{prop} The coefficients of the $Q$-spectrum $\hm^t$ are given by
+We obtain the second assertion by using the dual argument. \end{proof} We now give a corollary, which will become useful in Section \ref{sec multiplication by u}. \begin{cor} If $y\geq 1$, then the map $f_{y\sigma}\colon\left(\hm_{hQ}\right)_{y\sigma}\to\hm^Q_{y\sigma}$ is induced by the transfer. \end{cor} \begin{proof} By Lemma \ref{lemma multiplication by a} and Observation \ref{obs multiplication by a on ho and hfp} we need to prove only the case $y=1$.